An Adaptive Graduated Nonconvexity Loss Function for Robust Nonlinear Least Squares Solutions: Methodology

 \subsection{GNC Algorithm with AMB Loss}

-Recall that most of the robust loss functions that are subsets of \eqref{eq:barron_adaptive_loss} assume a Gaussian-like residual distribution, and this assumption can inadvertently lead to problems with the weighting scheme \cite{Hitchcox2022AMB}.
-Thus, the adaptive GNC loss function is extended to incorporate the ``mode gap'' approach of \cite{Hitchcox2022AMB}.
+Recall that most of the robust loss functions that are subsets of \eqref{eq:barron_adaptive_loss} assume a Gaussian-like residual distribution, and this assumption can inadvertently lead to problems with the weighting scheme \cite{Hitchcox2022Mind}.
+Thus, the adaptive GNC loss function is extended to incorporate the ``mode gap'' approach of Hitchcox and Forbes \cite{Hitchcox2022Mind}.

 The mode of the residual distribution ${\tilde{\epsilon}}$ is estimated using \eqref{eq:mb_mode} by fitting an MB distribution \eqref{eq:pmb} to the residual distribution ${q(\epsilon)}$ as shown in \eqref{eq:a_star}.
+With the mode of the residual distribution, the mode-shifted residuals and truncation bound are computed as

-Having estimated the mode value, the optimal shape parameter for the \textit{mode-shifted} residuals is found using \eqref{eq:amb_alpha} and \eqref{eq:amb_partition}.
-With a fixed ${a^{\star}}$, GNC is applied to the AMB loss function.
-Implementation of GNC-AMB is shown in Algorithm~\ref{alg:gnc-amb}.
+where ${\mathbbm{1}}$ is a column matrix of ones.
+With the mode-shifted residuals ${\mbs{\xi}}$, the optimal shape parameter ${\alpha^{\star}}$ is computed using \eqref{eq:amb_alpha} and \eqref{eq:amb_partition}.
+Then, Algorithm~\ref{alg:gnc-alf} is performed on the mode-shifted residuals ${\mbs{\xi}}$ with the optimal shape parameter ${\alpha^{\star}}$.
+The resulting loss function, GNC-AMB, is the second contribution of this paper.